Qowaiv/Qowaiv/README.md

 the storage in the database.
 Furthermore, these generated UUID's are not sequential once mixed with the sequential generated UUID's by your database.

+## Qowaiv security types

+### Secret
+Represents a (text based) secret.
+It tries to avoid exposing potentially sensitive strings to log files or (external) devices.
+It does not defend against sources that have (direct) access to the system memory.
+Consider if this is secure enough for the problem at hand, before using this type.

+A secret can be created by parsing, deserializing JSON, or using its type converter to convert from string. serializing to JSON, or converting it to another type are not supported, and `ToString()` returns `*****`.
+The only way to access its value is by calling the `Value()` method.

 ## Qowaiv statistical types

 ### Elo